'No Job Too Small': Belmont Firefighters Rescue Ducklings From Storm Drain

-BELMONT (CBS) — The Belmont Fire Department was ready to help the town’s residents on Sunday, even though the youngsters struggling weren’t human.
+BELMONT (CBS) — The Belmont Fire Department was ready to help the town’s residents on Sunday, even though the struggling youngsters weren’t human.

-Several ducklings needed to be rescued by firefighters after falling into a storm drain.READ MORE: Vigil Held For 17-Year-Old Alonzo Polk Who Drowned At Dedham Graduation Party
+Several ducklings fell into a storm drain near Orchard and Common Streets and needed to be rescued by firefighters.READ MORE: 3 Boston Police Officers, City Sued For Alleged Excessive Force On 4 Protesters In May 2020 Riot

 “No job too small.
 We do it all,” the department tweeted.

 #Ducklings reunited with their mother.
 Nice save by the women and men of the Belmont Fire Department.
-Group 2! pic.twitter.com/quY56s8XFNREAD MORE: 10-Year-Old Girl In Critical Condition After Being Pulled From Methuen Pool
+Group 2! pic.twitter.com/quY56s8XFN

 “Nice save by the women and men of the Belmont Fire Department.
 Group 2!” they tweeted.